 New traders always want to know what time frame is best for trading and their trading style.
 It makes sense that people would want to know about this.
 After all, the more that we know about which timeframes we should use for trading, the better off we will be in terms of selecting how to trade properly on those frames.

 The good news is that a lot of the choice of which timeframe works best comes down to who you are as a person.

 It is also extremely important to think about the amount of capital that you have available to trade.
-If the amount that you have available is limited, then you might want to trade on a shorter timeframe.
+If the amount that you have available is limited, then you might want to trade in a shorter timeframe.
 This is because the longer timeframes require you to have wider stops on your trades, and that means you will need more capital in order to facilitate those trades.
 Thus, you will need to think carefully about how much you are willing to commit to any given trade.

-It is best to practice your trading strategies on a demo account until such time that you are fully confident in your strategies and in your ability to trade on the timeframes that you need to trade on.
+Before you even try to figure out what time frame is best for trading, it is best to practice your trading strategies on a demo account until such time that you are fully confident in your strategies and in your ability to trade on the timeframes that you need to trade on.
 If that is not the case, then you need to keep working on it until you get to the point where you are fully confident in your abilities with any given trade.

 All of this will certainly take you some time to figure out, but you can do it.
 Just make sure you keep working on the demo until you have complete confidence in your abilities.
 Otherwise, you may put too much money at risk when you are still not fully confident in your abilities as a trader.